Mercedes-Benz 4G-Tronic transmission: Basic concept

+Layout

 For this W4A-models 4 forward gears using 8 main components show economic equivalence with the direct predecessor.
-5 forward gears out of 11 main components and the need of two housings and two different controls turn out the W5A 030 as the least economically designed automatic transmission ever manufactured for passenger cars.
-Obviously a transition solution: the direct successor, launched in 1996, requires 9 main components, one housing and one control.
+5 forward gears out of 11 main components and the need of 2 housings and 2 different controls turn out the W5A 030 as the least economically designed automatic transmission ever manufactured for passenger cars.
+Obviously a transition solution: the direct successor, launched in 1996, requires 9 main components, 1 housing and 1 control.

-Gear ratios

 Applications

 The 4G-Tronic has been used in many Mercedes-Benz cars.